ParticularlyCALLED

 Parents love their children by losing sleep, by holding back cutting remarks, by learning the difficult and painful art of disciplining well, by sacrificing their time, their health, their incomes, their social lives, their freedom, etc to give that child the best possible future.

-Often the quantity of love we feel is in proportion to the sacrifice it cost to love us.
-I feel more loved when my husband gets off his phone to take a kid potty or open a jar for me, or when he sits in the kitchen just to be near me while I work instead of passing out on the couch, then I do with a thousand fancy dinners.
+For example, I feel more loved when my husband gets off his phone to take a kid potty or open a jar for me, or when he sits in the kitchen just to be near me while I work instead of taking a nap on the couch than I do with a thousand fancy dinners.
 I feel more loved when he wakes up in the middle of the night to help with a crying child than I ever could with physical intimacy.

 Love is the most obvious when it doesn’t benefit the giver in any way, because then there could be no other motivation for the action BESIDES love.